Punctuation, like taxes, is mundane, but unavoidable. See, this post has already used 5 punctuation marks. Make that 6.

 Example: I had a very busy day yesterday; however, it was very fun.

-Note: use semicolons sparingly, as when highlighting a transition word like “however.”
+Note: Use semicolons sparingly.
 After all, with great semicolon power comes great semicolon responsibility.

 The em-dash is a bit of an interjector.
 There’s not a topic that they won’t jump on to share their opinion.
 They keep things lively, but sometimes you wish they’d tone it down.